 Third, in federal court the burden we bear to survive dismissal by summary judgment is much higher.
 Thus, we have less time to obtain the information we need to prove the case and we need to meet (what basically amounts to) a higher burden of proof just to get your case to a jury.
 Federal courts regularly dismiss cruise line injury cases at the summary judgment stage.
 In state court, dismissal at the summary judgment stage is a rarity.

 Litigating Against Disney – Dealing With Disney As a Defendant

 In our experience, Disney produces the information that it should produce and does not hide information.
-It also respects its passenger (even when they are injured and have to sue) and is reasonable in attempting to resolve cases when it is right to do so.
-However, Disney does require that attorneys execute a confidentiality agreement limiting the disclosure of internal Disney Cruise Lines documents in the public record or otherwise publicizing Disney’s documents.
+It also respects its passenger and is generally reasonable in attempting to resolve cases when it is right to do so.
+However, Disney does require that attorneys execute a confidentiality agreement limiting the disclosure of internal Disney Cruise Lines documents to the public.

 Feel free to contact us if you wish to discuss your potential cruise ship injury claim against Disney Cruise Lines.
 You can reach us at (305) 638-4143.